abagayev/stop-russia/automation/aws-terraform/README.md

 ### If you want to login into instance

-Add public key to `variables`
+Add public key to `variables`.

 ### If you want to change number of instances

-Check `instance_count` in `variables.tf`, current code works in free-tier, but if you increase number of instances it will cost money
+Check `instance_count` in `variables.tf`, current code works in free-tier, but if you increase number of instances it will cost money.

 ### Limitations

-This is ad-hoc solution.
+**Warning!** This is ad-hoc solution.
 Author does'nt bear any responsibility.

 Don't forget to remove used instances with `terraform destroy`.